-Typically, if an entity credit risk assessment deems the entity to not be credit worthy, then the proposal will not progress to the DMAC pool.
+Typically, if an entity credit risk assessment deems the entity to be 'not credit worthy', then the proposal will not progress to the DMAC pool.

-However, in exceptional circumstances, not credit worthy entities may progress to the DMAC pool if it can be demonstrated, by the prospective Beneficiary, that the proposed project will significantly improve the entity's:
+However, in exceptional circumstances, not credit worthy entities may progress to the DMAC pool if it can be demonstrated, by the entity, that the proposed project will significantly improve the entity's:

-- operating performance such that the entity is expected to earn profits in the future; and/or - financial capacity to meet the future debt service costs associated with the SLA; and/or - management structure through the provision of technical assistance; and/or - operational capacity through the provision of technical assistance.
+- operating performance such that the entity is expected to earn profits in the future; and/or - financial capacity to meet the future debt service costs associated with the direct borrowing; and/or - management structure through the provision of technical assistance; and/or - operational capacity through the provision of technical assistance.